Sexual Misconduct Incident Response “Checklist”

 You may also want to consider taking advantage of counseling services provided by Whitman College.
 All counseling contacts are voluntary and confidential.
 Many students who experience sexual misconduct find it extremely helpful to have a safe, empathetic professional to assist them as they work through their feelings and issues regarding the incident.

 Reporting the Incident

-Finally, you will need to decide if you wish to report the incident to the College and/or the Walla Walla Police Department.
-The College has a disciplinary hearing process for adjudication of incidents of sexual misconduct.
-Details of this process can be discussed confidentially with the Sexual Assaut Victim's Advocate without filing charges.
-If you decide to report an incident to the Walla Walla Police Department, the Sexual Assault Victim's Advocate can accompany you to make your statement or make arrangements for an officer to come to campus to take your statement, if you wish.
+Finally, you will need to decide if you wish to report the incident to the college and/or the Walla Walla Police Department.
+Whitman College has a disciplinary hearing process for adjudication of incidents of sexual misconduct.
+Details of this process can be discussed confidentially with the Sexual Assaut Victim Advocate without filing charges.
+If you decide to report an incident to the Walla Walla Police Department, the Sexual Assault Victim Advocate can accompany you to make your statement or make arrangements for an officer to come to campus to take your statement, if you wish.